MohdQausain/PRODIGY_CS_01/README.md

 The Caesar Cipher is one of the earliest and simplest encryption techniques.
 This project demonstrates **basic cryptography concepts**, **string manipulation**, and **Python control flow** — great for beginners.

----

-Want me to also draft a **README.md file** structure for GitHub, so you can copy it directly?